Nivalyx/osu-wiki/wiki/Contests/en.md

 #### Aspire

-Aspire is a one-of-a-kind mapping contest where participating mappers are being challenged to create the best beatmap imaginable without any restrictions towards the rules of the [Ranking Criteria](/wiki/Ranking_Criteria).
+Aspire is a one-of-a-kind beatmapping contest where participating mappers are being challenged to create the best beatmap imaginable without any restrictions towards the rules of the [Ranking Criteria](/wiki/Ranking_Criteria).
 The contest encourages mappers to explore the the technical possibilities of the game as far as possible.

 | Contest No. | Song | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |